 Haven't got a head for heights?
 Why not try a Segway experience instead?
 Lakeland Segway provides introductory training which will allow you to 'glide' through the beautiful parkland surrounding the Cartmel Racecourse.
 If you're keen to continue onto slightly more demanding terrain, the Segway Adventure Tour will take you on further scenic routes through the Holker estate.

-Take a look at our properties in South Cumbria and the Coastal Peninsulas.
+Take a look at our guide to South Cumbria and the Coastal Peninsulas.

 6. Mountain biking through the forests